jonuar/jonuar/README.md

   # Salutations 👋

   <div align="left">
-  I am a developer interested in all things <strong>web</strong>.
+I am a developer interested in all things <strong>web</strong> and also deeply curious about the world of <strong>AI</strong>.
+If it's coded, I'm probably exploring it.
 If it's coded, I'm probably curious about it.
 My natural habitat includes <strong>caffeine</strong> and the occasional <strong>debugging</strong> session that turns into an existential crisis.
   </div>

 &nbsp;